 The new facility provides faster and easier embarkation / disembarkation as it rises and falls with sea tides.
 The new pier is also used by bruine vloot (traditional Frisian passenger boats with flat-bottom hulls), as well as by sailing river clippers and hotel barges.

 Port Harlingen cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Harlingen, Holland.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Harlingen, Netherlands Friesland.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |1 April, 2022|